Aimee-pacy/Photo/README.md

 This is a clone of the famous instagram app that allows you to upload photos like and comment
 ## Author name

-Beryl Onyancha
+Aimee Pacifique ISHIMWE
 ## Technologies Used

-Python 3.6
+Python 3.8.5

-Django 2.2.1
+Django 3.2

 ## Application requirements

-1. Ensure you have Python3.6 installed in your computer. you can download it by running this command
+1. Ensure you have Python3 installed in your computer. you can download it by running this command

 `$ sudo apt-get update sudo apt-get install python3.6.`